aston668334/nodepay-socks-python/README.md

 Automated mining for Nodepay.

 ## Theory
-Using web socks to mimic communication between nodepay extension ans nodepay server.
+Using web socks to mimic communication between nodepay extension and nodepay server.

 ## Usage
 ### first usage